redwheelergames/game-engine/README.md

 This project uses java version 16 and [Maven](https://maven.apache.org/).
 In order to compile from source you must first install these dependencies.

-In order to compile or build the project you simply need to run the corresponding Maven phase in the projects root directory.
+In order to compile or build the project you simply need to run the corresponding Maven phase in the project's root directory.

 ```console